 Proclaiming the Power of the Resurrection on 1 Corinthians 15:50-58 enhances our understanding of the resurrection by explaining five facets of the resurrection of the body.
 This is a part of the larger series The Hope of the Resurrection on 1 Corinthians 15:12-58 which helps people understand, defend, explain and even proclaim the resurrection of Jesus Christ.
 Bible Study questions are provided.

 Paul takes this chance to clearly put forward five things that occur during the resurrection in verses 50-58.

-First of all, we need to put this earthly body aside.
-It is made from earth’s elements.
+First, we need to put this earthly body aside for it’s made from earth’s elements.
 Adam literally means red like the dust of the earth.
-The atoms are marvelous assembled - truly no accident, but it is not good enough for God’s eternal plans.
+The atoms are marvelously assembled—truly no accident, but it is not good enough for God’s eternal plans.
 It is impossible for any of us, even Jesus, to take this flesh and blood into heaven.
 Heaven is of a different sort of place.

 "Now I say this, brethren, that flesh and blood cannot inherit the kingdom of God; nor does the perishable inherit the imperishable" (1 Corinthians 15:50).

 Second, we need to realize that this need for transformation should not present any alarms for those who are still alive on the day of Christ’s return.
 Some will not sleep.
 “Behold, I tell you a mystery; we shall not all sleep, but we shall all be changed” (1 Cor 15: 51).
 That means some Christians will not die.
 They will be alive when Christ returns.
 These individuals will not miss the kingdom of heaven.
 There is a special exception for them.
 This does not mean their bodies go to heaven, but they will be changed in a split-second process.